craftcms/docs/docs/5.x/upgrade.md

 This ensures that you are querying for the correct instance of a [multi-instance field](system/fields.md#multi-instance-fields), each of which will store their content under a different UUID in their respective field layouts.

-Craft already knows how to query against the appropriate instance of a field when using its handle as a query method, so this is only necessary for complex or compound conditions.
+Craft already knows how to query against the appropriate instance of a field when using its handle as a query method, so this is only necessary for complex or compound conditions that make use of low-level query builder features.

 #### Case-Sensitivity